Diabetes: What You Need to Know

 Your symptoms can vary depending on your blood glucose levels.
 People with prediabetes, and early stage type 2 diabetes often don’t notice their symptoms until diagnosed as part of regular health screening.
 In type 1 diabetes, often called “adult-onset” diabetes, symptoms can advance quickly, and are often more severe.

 If you think you or someone in your family may be experiencing symptoms of diabetes, don’t wait.
 Early diagnosis and establishing a proper course of treatment are critical to controlling this disease.
-West Front Primary Care adheres to the highest standards of modern diabetes care, with the aid of our Wellness Management Team.
+West Front Primary Care adheres to the highest standards of modern diabetes care, with the aid of our Care Management Team.

 Call the WFPC office to find out more: (231) 935-8930